-The Facebook Journalism Project is partnered with an entity who sponsors China’s Tsinghua University, a Chinese Communist Party (CCP) training ground for the regime’s propaganda organs that openly teaches what it calls “Marxist Journalism.”
-Facebook itself also sent a Vice President to lecture at the University, according to research.
+The Facebook Journalism Project is partnered with an entity that sponsors China’s Tsinghua University, a Chinese Communist Party (CCP) training ground for the regime’s propaganda organs that openly teaches what it calls “Marxist Journalism.”
+Facebook itself also sent a Vice President to lecture at the university, according to research.

 The Facebook Journalism Project describes itself as an entity which “works with publishers around the world to strengthen the connection between journalists and the communities they serve.”

 The Project does this through visiting “newsrooms and offer online courses to train journalists on how to leverage social tools to tell stories that matter,” and by partnerships “with news publishers and nonprofits to combat misinformation, promote news literacy, fund new initiatives, share best practices, and improve journalism on our platforms.”

 One of Facebook’s partners, the International Center for Journalists (ICFJ), was found to be a corporate sponsor for Tsinghua’s Master of Arts Global Business Journalism Program in an investigation by National Pulse, along with Bloomberg, Merrill Lynch, and an entity which funds Facebook’s phalanx of demagogue “fact checkers,” Knight Group.

 On Tsinghua University’s China-located website, in the Dean’s Address, the school’s leader advocates openly for applying Marxism’s theory of struggle to mutate journalism away from its traditional standard as a factually accurate public estate and towards a propaganda machine, “We should be committed to a firm and correct political orientation.
 Our School has been actively exploring the theory and practices of Marxist Journalism.”